DebesheeSen/DebesheeSen/README.md

 # 👋 Hello, I'm Debeshee Sen!

-I'm an aspiring Software Engineering and Data Science student at Heritage Institute of Technology, Kolkata, West Bengal with knowledge in Full-Stack Web Development and problem-solving.
-I enjoy solving complex problems, building scalable solutions, and continuously learning new things.
+I’m an aspiring Software Engineering and Data Science student at Heritage Institute of Technology, Kolkata.
+My primary focus lies in Machine Learning, Deep Learning, and the mathematical foundations of ML, where I enjoy solving complex, data-driven problems.
+I also have experience in Full-Stack Web Development, enabling me to build scalable and practical end-to-end solutions.
+While constantly learning and exploring, I aim to combine strong problem-solving skills with modern technologies to create impactful projects.
 Welcome to my GitHub profile!

 ---